therohitdas/Youtube-Transcript-Generator/readme.md

 - **Note Taking:** Quickly convert YouTube videos into text format for easy note-taking.
 - **Content Analysis:** Analyze and derive insights from video content by converting it into text data.
-- **Chat Bot Training:** Use the generated transcripts to train chatbots, such as ChatGPT, for natural language understanding.
+- **Chat Bot Training:** Use the generated transcripts to train chat bots, such as ChatGPT, for natural language understanding.
 - **Archiving:** Create a textual archive of valuable information from YouTube videos.
 This can be particularly useful for archiving interviews, tutorials, or any content you'd like to reference later without the need to re-watch the video.
 - **Personal Knowledge Base:** Build a personal knowledge base by extracting and processing transcripts from YouTube videos.
 This can aid in consolidating information on diverse topics in a readable and accessible format.
 - **Accessibility Improvement:** Enhance accessibility for individuals who prefer or require text-based content.
 The tool can be used to generate transcripts with added punctuation, improving the overall readability of the content.